yeokm1/SwiftSerial/README.md

 ```
 Supply the portname that you wish to open like `/dev/ttyUSB0` or `/dev/cu.usbserial`.

 For Macs, this library currently only works with the `/dev/cu.*` ports instead of the `/dev/tty.*`.
 I have enabled blocking on the serial port to prevent high CPU usage which will prevent the `/dev/tty.*` from working.
 Read more about the differences between the two [here](http://stackoverflow.com/questions/8632586/macos-whats-the-difference-between-dev-tty-and-dev-cu).
-If there is an problem, open an issue describing your situation and let me look into it.
+If there is a problem, open an issue describing your situation and let me look into it.

 ### Opening the Serial Port